maazmalik2004/Referential-Messaging-Protocol/README.md

 <img width="1395" height="793" alt="image" src="https://github.com/user-attachments/assets/b50d2b2a-ba28-43cf-8bb5-929abafd40cc" />
 <img width="1825" height="787" alt="image" src="https://github.com/user-attachments/assets/365dcfa1-efe4-4f1c-b4d2-eb4314159ebf" />

+# Use Cases
-## Sending a token/ certificate everytime
+## 1) Sending a token/ certificate everytime
-In traditional systems, a token or a cryptographic certificate is attached to each request.
+### In traditional systems, a token or a cryptographic certificate is attached to each request.
 A token can be kilobytes in size.
 Even though it might not seem like much, it incurs a significant overhead.
 Consider a certificate signed by a private key.
 It is **594 Bytes** in size (In UTF8 format, each character is a byte in size).
 For a thousand requests the resulting overhead is **594 Kilobytes**.
 With RMP, the certificate can be sent once and simply referenced in latter messages.
 The resulting overhead is 594 + 32 X 999 =** 32,562 Bytes (32.562 Kilobytes)**, an improvement of 94.52%.

 ```PEM
 -----BEGIN CERTIFICATE-----